 Hilton Head Island, South Carolina

 Just north of Savannah, at the southern end of the South Carolina coast lies this relatively large island with large beaches and family-friendly activities.
 Visitors here won’t just enjoy the beach – there’s also biking, shopping, plenty of restaurants with amazing seafood, dolphin cruises, charter fishing trips, golf, tennis, and more.
 The island is fairy large, so they offer something for everyone.

-Hitlon Head is one of the premier golf destinations in the U.S., so don’t forget your clubs.
+If you ask yourself whats the best scottish golf break destination?
+Expert golfers have classified Hitlon Head as one of the premier golf destinations in the U.S., so don’t forget your clubs.
 Also, most resorts and hotels have tennis pros on staff with organized matches so that you can meet up with other visitors if you like.
 Some of the best restaurants on the island include The Old Fort Pub, Hudson’s, The Old Oyster Factory, and the Crazy Crab.
 Seafood, anyone?